Trump denies collusion again, sparks concerns among lawmakers

 Related: The charges Mueller could have brought against the Russians but didn't

-Sanders’s 2016 campaign — along with Trump’s — was named in Friday’s indictment as one that the Russian nationals used to sow discord in the election system and buoy criticism of then-Democratic candidate Hillary Clinton.
+Sanders' 2016 campaign — along with Trump's — was named in Friday's indictment as one that the Russian nationals used to sow discord in the election system and to buoy criticism of Clinton.

-Sanders said, to the best of his knowledge, no one in his campaign was interviewed in the ongoing Mueller probe, though he said they attempted to warn the Clinton campaign that something fishy was going on.
+Sanders said, to the best of his knowledge, no one in his campaign has been interviewed in the Mueller probe, although he said the campaign tried to warn the Clinton campaign that something fishy was going on.